Phenmetrazine: History

+Society and culture

+Names

+Phenmetrazine is the generic name of the drug and its INN, USAN, and BAN.
+It is also known by the brand name Preludin.

+Availability

+In 2004, phenmetrazine remained marketed only in Israel.

+Legal status

+Phenmetrazine is a Schedule II controlled substance in the United States.

 Recreational use

 Phenmetrazine has been used recreationally in many countries, including Sweden.
 When stimulant use first became prevalent in Sweden in the 1950s, phenmetrazine was preferred to amphetamine and methamphetamine by users.
 In the autobiographical novel Rush by Kim Wozencraft, intravenous phenmetrazine is described as the most euphoric and pro-sexual of the stimulants the author used.

 Phenmetrazine was classified as a narcotic in Sweden in 1959, and was taken completely off the market in 1965.
-At first the illegal demand was satisfied by smuggling from Germany, and later Spain and Italy.
+Formerly the illegal demand was satisfied by smuggling from Germany, and later Spain and Italy.
 At first, Preludin tablets were smuggled, but soon the smugglers started bringing in raw phenmetrazine powder.
 Eventually amphetamine became the dominant stimulant of abuse because of its greater availability.

 Phenmetrazine was taken by the Beatles early in their career.
 Paul McCartney was one known user.
 McCartney's introduction to drugs started in Hamburg, Germany.
-The Beatles had to play for hours, and they were often given the drug (referred to as Prellies) by the maid who cleaned their housing arrangements, German customers, or by Astrid Kirchherr (whose mother bought them).
+The Beatles had to play for hours, and they were often given the drug (referred to as "prellies") by the maid who cleaned their housing arrangements, German customers, or by Astrid Kirchherr (whose mother bought them).
 McCartney would usually take one, but John Lennon would often take four or five.
 Hunter Davies asserted, in his 1968 biography of the band, that their use of such stimulants then was in response to their need to stay awake and keep working, rather than a simple desire for kicks.

 Jack Ruby said he was on phenmetrazine at the time he killed Lee Harvey Oswald.

 Preludin was also used recreationally in the US throughout the 1960s and 1970s.
 It could be crushed up in water, heated and injected.
 The street name for the drug in Washington, DC was "Bam".
 Phenmetrazine continues to be used and abused around the world, in countries including South Korea.